-Laguna Hills' low-resource areas are primarily commercial areas that encompass isolated residential developments, such as the Laguna Hills Estate mobile home park and the multifamily apartments, Prado, south of the former Laguna Hills Mall.
-Low-resource areas typically have limited access to education and employment opportunities and may have poor environmental quality.
+Laguna Hills' moderate- and high-resource areas are primarily commercial areas that encompass isolated residential developments, such as the Laguna Hills Estate mobile home park (discussed previously as located within the City's only moderate-resource census tract) and the multifamily apartments, Prado, south of the former Laguna Hills Mall.
+Moderate and high-resource areas typically have more relatively limited access to education and employment opportunities than the highest-resource areas, and generally have relatively lower environmental quality.
 Based on the HCD/TCAC methodology, Laguna Hills does not have an area of high racial/ethnic segregation and poverty.
 In an area of high racial/ethnic segregation and poverty, at least 30 percent of the population is below the federal poverty level, and patterns of racial segregation exist.
-The low-resource areas do coincide with low median income and high percentage of overpayment by renters.
+The moderate- and highresource areas do coincide with lower median incomes and a higher percentage of overpayment by renters relative to the highest-resource areas.
 The City also individually analyzed these factors and several other factors, described below, to assess patterns that may further fair housing issues and identify actions to combat these.